Even Healthy People Need a Flu Vaccine

 - Pregnant women

-- People who have compromised immune systems, such as those due to HIV/AIDS, other medical conditions, and medications
+- People who have compromised immune systems, such as that due to HIV/AIDS, other medical conditions, and medications

 - Young children